cgalli/ATMOS_6910_2018/homework_2.md

 wind_speed = data['STATION'][0]['OBSERVATIONS']['wind_speed_set_1']
 wind_gust = data['STATION'][0]['OBSERVATIONS']['wind_gust_set_1']

+#note: these are python lists, not numpy arrays.
+The cast to arrays, you can use the np.array() function or np.asarray()

 ```

 You can organize the data you retrieve from the API however you'd like, but consider organizing it all into a single python dictionary object.
 The reason is because you can simply save the "state" of the data in your prefered organized way